 SHOOTING OUT THE LIGHTS

-In Shooting Out the Lights, Kim Fairley tells the story of her marriage to Vern, a man who was 32 years older, and how the relationship nearly unraveled their first summer when her husband brought a child from his past into the home to live with them.
+In Shooting Out the Lights, Kim Fairley tells the story of her marriage to Vern, a man who was thirty-two years her senior, and how the relationship nearly unraveled their first summer when Vern brought a child from his past into the home to live with them.